 Astros' Robinson Chirinos: Sitting Saturday

-Chirinos is not in Saturday's lineup against the Orioles, Brian McTaggart of MLB.com reports
+Chirinos is not in Saturday's lineup against the Blue Jays, Chandler Rome of the Houston Chronicle reports.

-He is hitting .214 with four home runs and 16 strikeouts over his last 17 games.
-Garrett Stubbs will start behind the dish, hitting eighth.
+The slugging backstop is hitting .263 with six home runs in nine games this month.
+Garrett Stubbs will hit eighth and catch Framber Valdez.

 More News